 There is a range of other Australian Cattle Dog exercise techniques you can try.
 For example, you might want to try playing Frisbee catch or use a Chuckit ball launcher for a good long-distance challenge.
 You might also want to play games that engage the Cattle Dog’s herding instinct, like Jolly ball or treibball.
 These are perfect games for a big backyard.

 No yard?
 No worries.
 Indoor games like tug-a-war, treat toys, brain puzzles, or hide and seek are some great options.
+There are more examples of exercises in my post, How to Keep an Australian Cattle Dog Busy.

 What is the Best Cattle Dog Puppy Exercise?